scalvert/ember-sinon-sinoff/README.md

 ### Incremental Migration

-To ease the path to migrate to using `ember-sinon-sandbox`'s version of a fully sandboxed sinon, the sandbox that's provided includes a `create` method, which returns the same instance of the sandbox referenced by `this.sandbox`.
+To ease the path to migrate to using `ember-sinon-sinoff`'s version of a fully sandboxed sinon, the sandbox that's provided includes a `create` method, which returns the same instance of the sandbox referenced by `this.sandbox`.
 This allows you to incrementally remove usages of sandboxing within your application.

 ```js
 test('another equally important test', function(assert) {